How to Cut Vinyl Siding Like a Pro: 7 Easy Steps

 Protective Gear is Essential

-When it comes to protective gear, think beyond just the eyes.
-Wearing gloves and long sleeves can protect your skin from sharp edges of both the tools and the vinyl siding itself, thus preventing potential cuts or scrapes.
+When thinking about protective gear, remember that eye protection isn’t the only thing you need.
+Wearing gloves and long sleeves can protect your skin from sharp edges on the tools and the vinyl siding, helping you avoid cuts and scrapes.

 Keep Your Lungs Clean with Dust Mask